-This is the introduction of our Indonesia trip report, in which I will fly over to Indonesia for holiday to visit the island of Java, and have a quick peek in Rome and Singapore during stopovers on the way there and back.
+This is the introduction of our Indonesia trip report, in which I will travel to Indonesia on holiday to visit the island of Java, and have a quick peek in Rome and Singapore during stopovers on the way there and back.

 Trying to reach platinum status